galik/CppCoreGuidelines/CppCoreGuidelines.md

 This document is a set of guidelines for using C++ well.
 The aim of this document is to help people to use modern C++ effectively.
 By "modern C++" we mean C++11 and C++14 (and soon C++17).
-In other words, what would you like your code to look like in 5 years' time, given that you can start now?
-In 10 years' time?
+In other words, what would you like your code to look like in 5 years time, given that you can start now?
+In 10 years time?

 The guidelines are focused on relatively higher-level issues, such as interfaces, resource management, memory management, and concurrency.
 Such rules affect application architecture and library design.